Programmers often embed code examples in their documentation. In the

 - As an exercise to get familiar with

-are Bash, Doctest, C, C++, JSON, Python, and reStructuredText.
+rstcheck, add support for another code block language.
+The languages currently supported byrstcheckare Bash, Doctest, C, C++, JSON, Python, and reStructuredText.
 Submit a pull request with this new feature. - Create an example Sphinx project for the purposes of experimenting with

-.
+sphinx-build.
 Particularly, pay attention to how code blocks are parsed.
 Put this in a public repository on GitHub.

 CODING PHASE 1